 Over time many species of death adder have been considered and disregarded with numbers ranging anywhere from 4 up to 15 (see species below).

 Death adders are mainly nocturnal and terrestrial animals, they usually remain under cover during the day, very often close to pathways where small animals and people commonly wander.
-They usually rely on their camouflage and remain still ,but if provoked they flatten their body in a coiled position and will strike swiftly, only if this fails it resorts to escape.
+This type of snakes usually rely on their camouflage and remain still, but if provoked they flatten their body in a coiled position and will strike swiftly, only if this fails it resorts to escape.

 The death adders have a very similar appearance to vipers or pit vipers, with a short and robust body, narrow neck, triangular shaped head and a tail spine.
 There is a slight sexual dimorphism with females being marginally larger than the males, the species reaches adult size at 2 or 3 years of age.